 1. Observer Pattern (Publish/Subscribe)

-Perfect for event-driven notifications.
-When an event occurs (comment posted, payment processed, deployment completed), interested subscribers receive notifications automatically.
+This is ideal for event-driven notifications.
+When an event occurs (comment posted, payment processed), subscribers get notified on their own.

 How It Works:

-- Event Bus routes events to appropriate subscribers
+- Event Bus routes events to the right subscribers.

 Example: GitHub Comment Notifications